-The PayPal Connector allows you to easily collect payments with your web form.
+The PayPal Connector allows you to easily collect one-time payments with your web form.
 We recommend using our reCAPTCHA feature in conjunction with the PayPal connector in order to better prevent spam submissions.

 Note that there are no definite restrictions on what the form may contain or what you may sell with it, but this service is better suited for simple situations, where: